NurlanEmilbekuulu/flask-redis-docker-compose/README.md

 ```

 3. Create Dockerfile to build image from python code.
-4. Create docker-compose.yml to manage containers from the image builded from previous step and official redis image.
+4. Create docker-compose.yml to manage containers from Dockerfile from previous step and official redis image.
 5. Start the application using Docker Compose.
 ```bash
 docker-compose up